-Once you have accepted an offer, you:
+Once you accept an offer, you:

 - Are obligated to stop searching for other positions and professionally reject all future interview requests and job offers.

-- Are required to inform the ACE office of the job you have accepted.
-Careful consideration of all possible variables should be taken before accepting a position so as not to cause damage to your professional integrity and reputation, as well as the reputation of Delta College and the ACE program.
+- Are required to inform the ACE Office of the job you have accepted.
+Careful consideration of all possible variables should be taken before accepting a position so as not to cause damage to your professional integrity and reputation, as well as the reputation of Delta College and the ACE Program.